aucloud/aucloud.github.io/docs/Platform_Services/Backup/O365_Backup/guide_to_veeam_restore_portal.md

 - Access backup data from further back in time than the most recent backup
 - Restore data to a different location/mailbox/tenant
-- Export data as a `pst/msg/zip` file
+- Export data as a *pst/msg/zip* file
 - Explore and restore Group Mailboxes
 - Explore and Restore Microsoft Teams data

-For further questions about the capabilities of the restore portal, please contact your Customer Success Manager or support@australiacloud.com.au
+For further questions about the capabilities of the restore portal, please contact [Support.](../../../Platform_Overview/support/index.md)